 Unless the context requires otherwise, references to "Pacira," "we," the "Company," "us" and "our" in this Quarterly Report on Form 10-Q refer to Pacira Pharmaceuticals, Inc. and its subsidiaries.
-In addition, references in this Quarterly Report on Form 10-Q to DepoCyt(e) mean DepoCyt® when discussed in the context of the United States and Canada and DepoCyte® when discussed in the context of Europe.
+In addition, references in this Quarterly Report on Form 10-Q to DepoCyt(e) mean DepoCyt[®] when discussed in the context of the United States and Canada and DepoCyte[®] when discussed in the context of the European Union, or E.U.